 So we’ve set a goal for these 48 hours: 20 new donors.
 That will take us to an even 100 for the campaign so far.
 That’s small money politics; that’s the netroots and the grassroots working together to maintain sanity in a post-Citizens United world.

 If you haven’t donated to the campaign yet, but have been sort of thinking about pitching in, we could sure use your help now.
-If you can help, click here for the Act Blue link, and it will take you to the fastest, most efficient and most progressive donation site out there.
+If you can help, and it will take you to the fastest, most efficient and most progressive donation site out there.
 And we’ll be in touch to say thank you more personally very soon.

 That’s right — Paul Ryan.
 Given the full spectrum of GOP candidates, Mitt selected the doom-saying number cruncher from Wisconsin, the one with the hangdog look and the hound dog eyes.
 The one who put together the budget that takes the biggest whack at entitlements since W. decided to spend his much-vaunted political capital on privatizing Social Security.
 And we should be doubly thankful.